 The Nevada Civil War Volunteers was founded on December 1, 1980 by Charles Tinder, David Schene, Glenwood Brevick, Christopher Cook, and Kenneth Kruger.
 The purpose of the organization as stated in the Articles of Incorporation was "the advancement of knowledge and reenactment activities depicting the American Civil War era."

 As an organization, NCWV has remained true to this chartering mission.
-Members attend 8-10 battle reenactments across Nevada and California each year; member are hosted and teach in at least 12-14 schools each year; and as an organization, NCWV hosts 5-7 events each year, in addition to marching in multiple parades and having a presence at community events.
+Members attend 8-10 battle reenactments across Nevada and California each year; teach in at least 12-14 schools each year; and as an organization, NCWV hosts 5-7 events each year, in addition to marching in multiple parades and having a presence at community events.

 In 2017, Nevada Civil War Volunteers welcomed the Fort Churchill Living History Organization into her folds as a subsidiary.
 The FCLHO portrays the Division of the Pacific in the Indian War era.